Dutch raid on North America: Aftermath

 Cornelis and Binckes departed from New Netherland in mid-September and arrived in the Azores on 27 October.
 During their journey, they encountered a significant storm, resulting in the loss of several ships.
-The remaining fleet reached Cadiz in December, requiring extensive repairs and refitting.
+The remaining fleet reached Cádiz in December, requiring extensive repairs and refitting.
 While they were at this neutral harbor (38) also entered and issued what the Dutch considered an insulting challenge.
-Evertsen pressured captain Passchier de Witte of the Schaeckerloo (28) to accept it, and this resulted in a single combat in the Cadiz roadstead between the two ships on 13 February 1674 (O.S.; 23 February 1674 (N.S.)).
+Evertsen pressured captain Passchier de Witte of the Schaeckerloo (28) to accept it, and this resulted in a single combat in the Cádiz roadstead between the two ships on 13 February 1674 (O.S.; 23 February 1674 (N.S.)).
 The Dutch failed to board the English ship and were severely battered in the gun battle.
 This resulted in very heavy Dutch losses, the wounding of captain De Witte, and the capture of the Dutch ship.
 This happened to be the last battle of the Third Anglo-Dutch War.

-While at Cadiz, Evertsen received orders from his home country.
+While at Cádiz, Evertsen received orders from his home country.
 Subsequently, on 23 June 1674, he returned to Vlissingen.
 Despite the efforts of Evertsen and Binckes, the Dutch rule over New Netherland was short-lived.
 In November 1674, the colony reverted to English control on the basis of the Treaty of Westminster (1674), serving as a bargaining chip in the peace process.
 This event marked the end of the Dutch empire's presence in North America.